intuited/terminable_thread/README.markdown

 In addition to these issues, or rather as an elaboration of the first one, I've noticed that catching of exceptions does not function as expected.

-Specifically, if the thread wraps a blocking function with a try/except clause, the except may not catch an interrupt exception.
+Specifically, if the thread wraps some functions with a try/except clause, the except may not catch an interrupt exception.
+This will happen, for instance, with a `time.sleep` call.

 For an example of this, see the method `FetcherTester.test_incorrect_fission` in the test suite for the [pqueue_fetcher] module.